zipavlin/vue-mrr-tool/readme.md

 # Vue move-resize-rotate component

 Move-resize-rotate component for [Vue](https://vuejs.org/) framework.
-Component act's as a tool for editing other (parent) component.
+Component acts as a tool for editing other (parent) component.
 It uses [hammerjs](https://hammerjs.github.io/) and supports desktop and mobile.
 Tested on chrome, firefox, edge and chrome mobile.

 ## Install